 A freely available resource, this site features eight units, each of which explores a different theme in Italian Renaissance art.

 Teaching packets are designed to permit flexibility in use.
 All are part of our free loan program with many available for immediate PDF download.
-They include a printed booklet with in-depth background information, suggestions for student activites, supplemental image CDs or slides, and often with color study prints, timelines, and bibiliographies.
+They include a printed booklet with in-depth background information, suggestions for student activities, supplemental image CDs or slides, and often with color study prints, timelines, and bibliographies.
 We encourage you to review them, to select those images and information that are most useful to your teaching needs, and to adapt and shape the materials to your specific instructional objectives.

 Art since 1950

 This packet discusses artistic movements of the late 20th century, including abstract expressionism, pop art, minimalism, conceptualism, process art, neo-expressionism, and postmodernism.

 Augustus Saint-Gaudens' Memorial to Robert Gould Shaw and the Massachusetts 54th Regiment

 The monumental Memorial to Robert Gould Shaw and the Massachusetts 54th Regiment commemorates the first African American infantry unit from the North to fight for the Union during the Civil War.

 This teaching packet discusses Greek and Roman mythology as a source for themes in art from the Renaissance to the 20th century.